10 concussion symptoms you should know

 - Problems concentrating or remembering

-According to the Centers for Disease Control, signs and symptoms generally show up soon after the injury, but sometimes come hours or days afterward.
+According to the Centers for Disease Control, signs and symptoms generally show within the first few days of the injury.

 The best way to assess if you have a concussion is to report your symptoms to a doctor, athletic trainer, or other medical professional to help assess the proper treatment.
 When treated appropriately and early, concussions resolve and symptoms improve within a short period of time so you can get back to work, school or outside enjoying the winter months.